 Make sure the Test integrity before backing up and Optimize catalog after backing up boxes are checked.
 When you’re done click the Back up button.
 Lightroom Classic saves a backup of your Catalog to your external hard drive before closing.
 This may take some time, especially for a large Catalog, so be patient.

 - Lightroom Classic (and Lightroom 6) compress Catalogs backups, saving hard drive space.
 Earlier versions of Lightroom didn’t do this.

 - You can delete older backups to free up hard drive space.
 You only need to keep the last two or three.

 - Once a month or so copy the most recent backup to Dropbox, Google Drive or another cloud storage solution.
 This will protect you if you lose both your computer and external hard drive to theft or fire.
 Ideally you should keep an off-site backup of your photos as well.

-You’ll find the location and name of your Lightroom Catalog in the Catalog Settings.
+You’ll find the location and name of your Catalog in the Catalog Settings.

-You can learn more about the Lightroom Catalog in my article What is the Lightroom Catalog?
+You can learn more about the Catalog in our tutorial What is the Lightroom Catalog?

 2. How to back up your photos

 You might be surprised to learn (Lightroom Classic newbies often are) that Lightroom Classic doesn’t save your photos in the Catalog.
 It doesn’t back them up either.
 It’s your responsibility to do that.